 While I avoid checking bags as much as I can, due to length of trip or various other requirements, sometimes I do have to check baggage.
 My typical trips are short domestic trips, and I never check a bag.
-I occasionally carry on on international trips too, but on the rare occasion that I need several suits, or have a lot of other clothing requirements, or even scuba gear I will check bags on occasion.
+I occasionally carry on on international trips too.
+On the rare occasion that I need suits, or other clothing requirements, or even scuba gear I will check bags.

 My usual carry-on bag, its ugly, but easily identifiable

 On a past trip to Europe, my wife and I both checked a bag.
 She is not as adamant about carrying on bags as I am, but we had various stops, so we needed an array of clothing options, so we agreed to check bags.
 I discussed the trip before, but I did not provide much detail on the issues we had with our checked bags.
 Thanks to a delay on United, we had a very short connection in Dulles for our flight on Brussels Airlines.
 We made the connection, but not surprising, our bags did not.
 We then connected to Zürich, and spent a night at the wonderful Park Hyatt.
 Once on the ground in Zürich, we waited only briefly before lining up at the baggage office, where we reported our bags missing.

 Since our last flight was on Swiss, they were responsible for helping us out.
 That the same in any lost baggage situation.
 The airline that flies you to your destination is responsible for baggage resolution, even if the delay is not their fault.
 Here is information from Swiss on delayed baggage.
 Swiss offers up to US$100/200/300 for Economy/Business/First passengers to pay for incidentals due to delayed baggage.
 We didn’t utilize this with the minimal expenses we accrued, but it was nice knowing it was there if we needed.